Golden Desert Debate Tournament at UNLV

 Please include me in your email chain, my email is firstname.lastname@example.org, this will help in the event that I need to review evidence after the round.
 I have my inbox linked to my phone, so if you have any questions, cannot find the room, or will be running late, please feel free to email me.

 Trimaan Malik Paradigm

 My name is Trimaan Malik.
 I debated LD, PF, and Congress in high school.
-I was a policy debater for the University of Nevada, Las Vegas.
+I was a policy debater for one semester for the University of Nevada, Las Vegas.

 I am a pretty straightforward and easygoing judge.
 I care more about what you are saying than how well you speak.
 I look for a clear and concise road-map so everyone in the debate understands the arguments.